beladevo/BookStore/README.md

    dotnet run --project BookStore.API
    ```

-The backend will be available at `http://localhost:5001`.
+The backend will be available at `https://localhost:5000` or on `http://localhost:5206` on docker .

 ### Frontend